LondonJim/Query-Cookie/README.md

-# Query save as cookie
+# Save and Return Query Cookie

-Setting a query saves the key value as a cookie (eg. localhost:4000?exampleKey=exampleValue).
-The infomation in the cookie is returned in JSON format in the body of the root (eg. visiting localhost:4000/ will display the information: {"exampleKey"="exampleValue"})
+Setting a query saves the keys and values as a cookie (eg. localhost:4000?exampleKey=exampleValue).
+The information in the cookie is returned in JSON format in the body of the root (eg. visiting localhost:4000/ will display the information: {"exampleKey"="exampleValue"})

+Converted and changed from my existing repo ([Database-Server-Tech-Test](https://github.com/LondonJim/Database-Server-Tech-Test)) that set queries as sessions and returns queries based on a a key.

 ## Install

 Written with Express

 `git clone git@github.com:LondonJim/Query-Cookie.git`

 `cd query-cookie`

 `npm install`

 ## Run